sermon: Knowing Christ (Part 1)

 Let's go back to the book of Romans, this time to chapter 6, and you will recognize these verses very quickly.

-II Corinthians 5:14-15 - For the love of Christ constrains us; because we thus judge, that if one died for all [all Christians], then were all dead [a representative death, a legal death]: 15 And that he died for all, that — [here comes the purpose] they which live [you and me] should not henceforth live unto themselves, but unto him which died for them, and rose again.
+II Corinthians 5:14-15 For the love of Christ constrains us; because we thus judge, that if one died for all [all Christians], then were all dead [a representative death, a legal death]: And that he died for all, that—[here comes the purpose] they which live [you and me] should not henceforth live unto themselves, but unto him which died for them, and rose again.

-Now just compare that with Romans 6 and verse 6, and we'll see a little bit more there as well, — a representative act.
+Just compare that with Romans 6:6, and we'll see a little bit more there as well—a representative act.
 We are resurrected to newness of life, and in this new life Jesus Christ is the dynamic around which this life revolves.
 But in order to get to this position, we have to first die.
 And so Paul said that he wanted to be made conformable unto Christ's death; and of course also come to know the fellowship, the communion, the participation in His sufferings.

 Again, the representative thing.
 If things go well with us, death has no more dominion over us either.

-That exactly compares with 2nd Corinthians 5:15, — and us.
+That exactly compares with II Corinthians 5:15—and us.